 Apparently, this event brings some form of destruction and regeneration on earth once every 28,500 years.
 How many times has this world been destroyed in its over 3.8 billion years of existence?

 While the “Galactic Alignment” does indeed occurs, the alignment takes place over a period of 36 years and allegedly the most precise alignment occurred around 1998.
 In fact, due to the arbitrary definition of the galactic equator, astronomers cannot pinpoint such a “galactic alignment” to within a year, much less a day.
-Neither Maya tradition nor modern astronomy supports a belief in any galactic “beam of life”, like Argüelles suggested.
+Neither Maya tradition nor modern astronomy support a belief in any galactic “beam of life,” as Argüelles suggested.

 The Armageddon Prophets

 There has been no shortage of doomsday prophets in every major civilization.
 “The sky will fall!
 The earth will shake and continents will sink!
 The earth will explode and everything will become… nothing!”
 Many have said such things as if reading the script of a blockbuster movie about the Armageddon, pointing the Maya Calendar as marking the end of the world with the end of its count.